St. Rose Pavilion Outpatient Physical Therapy

 Outpatient Physical Therapy Facilities

-Outpatient Physical Therapy at St. Rose Health Center is designed to provide our patients with the highest quality equipment and space.
+Outpatient Physical Therapy at St. Rose Medical Pavilion is designed to provide our patients with the highest quality equipment and space.
 The department also features state of the art equipment to meet the needs of any patients, including:

 - Private and Semi-Private treatment rooms.